SapienzaNLP/esc/README.md

 PYTHONPATH=$(pwd) python esc/predict.py --ckpt <escher_checkpoint.ckpt> --dataset-paths data/WSD_Evaluation_Framework/Evaluation_Datasets/semeval2007/semeval2007.data.xml --prediction-types probabilistic
 ```

-Where the dataset-paths that you provide to the model must be in a format that follows the one introduced in [Raganato et al. (2017)](https://www.aclweb.org/anthology/E17-1010/).
+Where the dataset-paths that you provide to the model must be in a format that follows the one introduced by [Raganato et al. (2017)](https://www.aclweb.org/anthology/E17-1010/).
 For reference, all the datasets in the directory ```data/WSD_Evaluation_Framework``` follow this format.
 The predictions will be saved in the folder ```predictions``` with the name ```<dataset_name>_predictions.txt```.